everest-linux/glacier/README.md

 Packages should be submitted by sending a pull request.
 A maintainer will test the package to make sure it downloads correctly.

 # Latest News

+ 4/12/22 > Added support for multiple repositories (world, galaxy, universe, multiverse, and their testing counterparts).

  4/5/22 > Added package timestamps.
 New package uploads will be halted until all current packages have timestamp capabilities added.
 To do this, add a script called (package_name).ts.sh, which should contain 2 commands:
  ```